 The envelope method espoused by personal finance expert Dave Ramsey is a useful strategy for beginning budgeters, including student loan borrowers looking to maximize their cash flow.
 It’s more attractive than other strategies because it requires you to physically handle your expenses – by categorizing them with cash-filled envelopes.

 That’s what drew Scott Grierson and his wife Luby to the Dave Ramsey envelope system.

-“It has a name, it has a purpose,” says Scott, a self-employed math tutor.
+“It has a name, it has a purpose,” said Scott, a self-employed tutor and teacher.
 “If your money doesn’t have a purpose, it’s easy to spend it on a whim.”